 - If the sun shines directly into your window throughout most of the day, from late-morning through mid-afternoon, it’s south-facing (southern exposure).
 This exposure is best for high light-loving plants (hello, succulents and cacti!).

 Of course another factor is whether or not the light coming into the window is filtered.
-Few houseplants like sun shining directly on them, Pilea peperomioides included.
+Few houseplants like bright, direct sunlight on them, Pilea peperomioides included.
 Filtered light that passes through a sheer curtain or never shines directly on the plant is great.
 Sometimes light that’s too bright and direct can cause leaf burn on certain plants.

 If you only have a window that’s north-facing and receives minimal light, consider getting a tabletop grow light to put over your Chinese money plant for supplemental light.